Punk subculture: Mexico

 In Mexico, punk culture is primarily a phenomenon among the upper-middle class, many of whom were first exposed to punk music through travel to England, but rapidly shifted to the lower-class youth.
 Because of low fees at public universities in Mexico, a significant majority of Mexican punks are university students.
 It is estimated approximately 5,000 young people are active punks in Mexico City, hosting two or three underground shows a week.
 These young people often form chavos banda — youth gangs — that organise subculture activity by creating formal meeting spaces and rituals and practices.

 Oral nicknames are a distinguishing feature of Mexican punk, where the tradition of oral culture has influenced the development of nicknames for almost all Mexican punks.
 Patches are widely used as an inexpensive way to alter clothing and express identity.
 Though English-language bands like the Dead Kennedys are well known in Mexico, punks there prefer Spanish-language music or covers translated into Spanish.
 The slam dance style common in the California punk scene of the early 1980s is thoroughly adopted as part of the movement and continues to be the most popular dancing style among punks.

 Performance and ideology practices often reflect the socioeconomic circumstances of Mexican punks.
-Live shows, called "tocadas", are generally held in public spaces like basketball courts or community centers instead of places of business like venues, bars, and restaurants, as is more common in the United States and Europe.
+Live shows, called "tocadas", are generally held in public spaces like basketball courts or community centres instead of places of business like venues, bars, and restaurants, as is more common in the United States and Europe.
 They usually take place in the afternoon and end early to accommodate the two or three hours it takes many punks to return home by public transit.
 Mexican punk groups rarely release vinyl or CD recordings, usually cassettes are the preferred format.

 Though Mexican punk itself does not have an explicit political agenda, Mexican punks have been active in the Zapatista, Anarcho-punk, and anti-globalisation movements.